 Detect objects with FOMO

 FOMO (Faster Objects, More Objects) is a brand-new approach to run object detection models on constrained devices.
 FOMO is a ground-breaking algorithm that brings real-time object detection, tracking and counting to microcontrollers for the first time.
-FOMO is 30x faster than MobileNet SSD and can run in <200K of RAM.
+FOMO is 30 times faster than MobileNet SSD and can run under 200K of RAM.

 In this tutorial, we will explain how to count cars to estimate parking occupancy using FOMO.